ihcsim/promdump/README.md

 The `restore` subcommand can then be used to copy this compressed file to another Prometheus instance.

+The `--debug` option can be used to output more verbose logs for each command.

 ## Getting Started

 Install promdump as a `kubectl` plugin: